 New opportunities for women’s rugby stars

-Our women’s rugby stars will have extra opportunities to pursue a world-class education while competing at a national level, thanks to a new partnership with North East England’s leading club.
+Thanks to a partnership with North East England’s leading women’s rugby club, our student athletes will have extra opportunities to pursue a world-class education while also competing at a national level.

 What’s the deal?

 Since 2017, Darlington Mowden Park (DMP) have competed in the Premier 15s – the top level of women’s rugby in the UK.

 A number of our student athletes have played for DMP and some of our performance support services have also been closely involved in the programme.

 Now, we’re going to be working together even more closely, forming DMP Durham Sharks.